acruzgarcia/OMIEData/README.md

 ```
 from the command line will install the last version uploaded to pypi.

-Aternatively, to install it from GitHub, type:
+Aternatively, to install it from GitHub repository, type:

 ```python
 python -m pip install git+https://github.com/acruzgarcia/OMIEData

 ```

-in the command line, or use the .whl (or .tar.gz) file within dist (and dist_old) folders as:
+in the command line.

+You can also intall the .whl or .tar.gz files within [dist](https://github.com/acruzgarcia/OMIEData/tree/dev/dist) as:

 ```python
 python -m pip install OMIEData-VERSION-py3-none-any.whl